babydots/babybook/README.md

 ## Contributing

-### Donations
+### Support

 Baby Book is an open source, GPLv3 application.
 It will always be freely available via F-Droid, or for anyone to build, fork, or improve via the source code.

-If you wish to support the development financially, you can do so via:
+If you wish to support further development, you can do so via:

 * [Liberapay](https://liberapay.com/BabyDots/donate)
 * [GitHub sponsors](https://github.com/sponsors/pserwylo)